wundergraph/wundergraph/docs-website/src/pages/docs/features/generated-apis-for-any-database.md

 ---
-title: Auto-generated APIs for your database
+title: Generated APIs for any database
 pageTitle: WunderGraph - Features - Auto-generated APIs for your database
 description:
 ---